nitinfaye/unicarechatbot-uninurse/README.md

 # unicarechatbot-uninurse
-we are created chatbot for patient information save in data whenever patient visit to doctor then data will be recoded on mongoDb database
+we are created chatbot for patient information save in data whenever patient visit to doctor then data will be recoded on mongoDb database use rasa frame work i)activate rasabot ii)rasa train iii)'start' cammand 4 times
-.
-use rasa frame work
-activate rasabot
-rasa train
-'start' cammand 4 times

 1)anaconda server – mongod
 2)anaconda  server - rasa run --credentials credentials.yml